spunkygames/Sprunki-Retake/README.md

 ## How to Play Sprunki Retake

-1. **Access the Game:** Go to [https://spunky.games/sprunki-retake](https://spunky.games/sprunki-retake) to play directly in your web browser.
+1. **Access the Game:** Go to sprunki-retake to play directly in your web browser.
 2. **Position Your Characters:** Drag and drop the Sprunki characters onto the designated areas on the stage.
 Each character represents a distinct musical element or loop.
 3. **Experiment with Combinations:** Try placing different characters in various positions to discover new sound combinations and build your rhythm.
 4. **Record Your Track:** Once you've crafted a beat you like, use the in-game recording feature to save your composition.